TGIT Fall 2017 Promo: ABC Teases Return Of ‘Scandal’, ‘Grey’s Anatomy’, ‘HTGAWM’

 Together one last time.
-An hour after Taylor Swift released her new song, Look What You Made Me Do on Thursday night, ABC released a promo for its Thursday Shondaland TGIT lineup to the provocative tune.
+An hour after Taylor Swift released her new song Look What You Made Me Do on Thursday night, ABC unveiled a promo for its Thursday Shondaland TGIT lineup set to the provocative tune.

-At least for one more season, TGIT will carry Rhimes’ legacy at ABC where she had been for more than a decade, after she moves to her new Netflix home.
+At least for one more season, TGIT will carry on Rhimes’ legacy at ABC where she has been for more than a decade, after she moves to her new Netflix home.

 Watch the promo above.